About the Program

 Henry Brady, Professor.
 Comparative politics, public policy, electoral politics, political participation, survey research, program evaluation, statistical methods in the social sciences, social welfare policy, Soviet Union, inequality in America.

 Ryan Brutger, Assistant Professor.
 International relations, international political economy, international law, political psychology.

 David Broockman, Associate Professor.
 American Politics, Political Behavior, Political Representation, Elections.

 + Wendy L. Brown, Professor.
 Feminist theory, critical theory, theories of neoliberalism, public higher education, nineteenth and twentieth century political theory.

 Jennifer L. Bussell, Assistant Professor.
 Africa, comparative politics, Latin America, public policy & organization, South Asia.

-Kiren A. Chaudhry, Associate Professor.
+Kiren A. Chaudhry, Professor Emeritus.
 Political economy, Middle East/North Africa, identity politics, trauma theory, South Asia .

 Pradeep K. Chhibber, Professor.
 Political parties, South Asia, electoral politics, politics of India.

-Jack Citrin, Professor.
+Jack Citrin, Professor Emeritus.
 Immigration, multiculturalism, taxation, survey research, political trust, California politics psychology, public opinion, political identity, alienation.

 Ernesto Dal Bo, Associate Professor.
 Applied microeconomic theory, political economy, corruption and influence, collective decision-making, coercion.